1app.energy Blog

 On Intelligent Go (with whole-home coordination):

-• Net result: Intelligent Go with coordination can outperform Go, but only when the battery is actually coordinated with EV dispatches
+• Net result: Intelligent Go with coordination may outperform Go for some homes, but only when the battery is actually coordinated with verified EV dispatches

 Which should you choose?